Dipole-dipole interactions mediated by a photonic flat band: Compact localized states

 We already introduced the sawtooth lattice in Section \ref{sec-cs} and \ref{fig:saw}.
 Somewhat similarly to the double-comb lattice, the FB at $\omega_{\rm FB} = - 2J$ also arises through destructive interference.
 Indeed, the superposition

 decouples from sites $b_{n\pm1}$, hence the rest of the lattice.
 Since we can build up one such state for each cell, the set $\{ \ket{\phi_n}\}$ form a basis spanning the FB eigenspace.
 Unlike the double-comb lattice, however, it is clear that each state $\ket{\phi_n}$ is not localized within a single unit cell and is {\it not} orthogonal to the two CLSs $\ket{\phi_{n\pm1}}$ [\cf\ref{fig:saw}(a)].
-Indeed, it is easy to verify that

-with $\alpha = 1/4$.
-Therefore, these CLSs form a \textit{non-orthogonal} basis of the FB eigenspace and, since each CLS overlaps only nearest-neighbour states, this set is of class $U=2$.
+Indeed, it is easy to verify that \eq \eqref{eq:alpha_1d} holds in this case with $\alpha = 1/4$, meaning that this set is of class $U=2$.
+Therefore, these CLSs form a \textit{non-orthogonal} basis of the FB eigenspace.